waldur/ansible-waldur-generator/README.md

     -   **`BasePlugin`**: An abstract base class that defines the "contract" every plugin must follow.
 It requires three methods:
         -   `get_parser()`: Must return a parser object responsible for understanding the plugin-specific sections of `generator_config.yaml`.
         -   `get_builder()`: Must return a builder object responsible for creating the final Jinja2 context for this plugin's template.
-        -   `get_template_name()`: Must return the filename of the Jinja2 template to use for this module type.

 3.  **Concrete Plugins (e.g., `plugins/resource/`)**:
     -   Each plugin is a self-contained unit, typically a directory.
 It contains: